sakshiagrwal/GitMock/README.md

 ## Usage

-1. Install the required dependencies: `pip install gitpython emoji tqdm`
+1. Install the required dependencies: `pip install gitpython emoji`
 2. Run the script: `python main.py ./ 5` (Change the value of `5` to the desired number of commits)

 ## Manual Trigger with GitHub Actions